zachflower/KoolKubernetes/oidc/keycloak/README.md

-# Integrating KeyCloak for Identity Management with PMK/PMKFT
+# Kubernetes + KeyCloak: Integrating KeyCloak for Identity Management on Kubernetes

 ### Prerequisites -

 Keycloak running within a VM.

 You can deploy a Keycloak server using these set of instructions.

 Deploy a CentOS 7.x machine and install Java SDK8 as its a prerequisite for KeyCloak -
 ```bash
 yum -y install java-1.8.0-openjdk
 yum -y install wget
 ```
 Download the Keycloak server binary by running the following command -
 ```bash
 cd /opt
 wget https://downloads.jboss.org/keycloak/9.0.3/keycloak-9.0.3.tar.gz